music-encoding/guidelines/_guidelines-v3/04-cmn/01-cmnBasics/04-cmnNotesChords/02-cmnRests/01-cmnRestsMRest.md

 including the staff lines will not be rendered for this measure.

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample101.xml" valid="true" %}
+{% include plainExample.html example="examples/cmn/cmn-sample101.xml" valid="true" version=page.version %}

 It is a semantic error to mix an [mRest]({{ site.baseurl }}/{{ page.version }}/elements/mRest.html){:.link_odd_elementSpec} with other events in the